johnwargo/johnwargo-static-11ty/src/posts/2015/raspio-duino.md

 tags: post
 ---

-My son and I finished assembling our Million Color Flashlight [https://makezine.com/projects/million-color-hsl-flashlight/](https://makezine.com/projects/million-color-hsl-flashlight/){target="_blank"} on Friday night, so I was cleaning up my workshop last night and decided to assemble something I had lying around.
-I've been sponsoring different kickstarter projects for Arduino-based products and a kit I had in my shop was for the RasPiO Duino, an Arduino prototyping board you program by attaching it directly to the GPIO pins on a Raspberry Pi.
+My son and I finished assembling our Million Color Flashlight [https://makezine.com/projects/million-color-hsl-flashlight/](https://makezine.com/projects/million-color-hsl-flashlight/){target="_blank"} on Friday night, so I was cleaning up my workshop last night and decided to assemble something I had lying around I've been sponsoring different kickstarter projects for Arduino-based products and a kit I had in my shop was for the RasPiO Duino, an Arduino prototyping board you program by attaching it directly to the GPIO pins on a Raspberry Pi.

 Here it is all assembled, it was fun to practice my soldering skills: